 How to Generate Code from Proto Files for Different Languages

-One of the powerful features of Protocol Buffers (protobuf) is the ability to generate code for multiple programming languages from a single .proto
+One of the powerful features of Protocol Buffers (protobuf) is the ability to generate code for multiple programming languages from a single .proto file.
+This article will provide a detailed guide on how to use the protobuf compiler to generate code files for different languages.

 Installing the Protocol Buffers Compiler